arvidn/libtorrent/docs/manual.rst

 (i.e. just changing this setting won't necessarily close and re-open the SSL socket).
 To not listen on an SSL socket at all, set ``ssl_listen`` to 0.

-This feature is only available if libtorrent is build with openssl support (``TORRENT_SSL_PEERS``) and requires at least OpenSSL version 1.0, since it needs SNI support.
+This feature is only available if libtorrent is built with SSL torrent support (``TORRENT_SSL_PEERS``) and requires at least OpenSSL version 1.0, since it needs SNI support.